aws-samples/emr-bootstrap-actions/presto/latest/README.md

 Only tested against AMI 3.3.2 >

 ###Changes
+- 13/07/2015 : Updated default install version to 0.110
+- 13/07/2015 : Changed default Presto packaging to conform to assume same layout as prestodb.io
 - 10/06/2015 : Changed support for custom server binaries to assume the tarball layout that comes from prestodb.io
 - 10/06/2015 : Added custom CLI jar support.
 - 07/04/2015 : Added support to specify a Remote MetaStore Service